 Fake drives are any drive which not only functions entirely in realspace, but also uses quirks of physical laws to travel.
 This can sometimes mean working similarly to a bubble drive by producing a bubble of altered space, but these are different from bubble drives in that the fakedrive bubble is permeable to objects not also using a fakedrive.
 This means fakedrive ships tend to require quite advanced deflection technology, or have complex multi-bubble arrangements.

 Selective drives include any drive that is only capable of going between areas of space with certain characteristics, most often with a higher selectivity than "between lagrange points".
 Selective drives are special because they are the largest class of drive to violate the rule that no drive can move a spacecraft faster than 6 hours per light-year (though several other types, plus many ancient artifacts, are also capable of this).
 However, this comes with a catch- nearly all selective drives preferentially select further-away stars from the starting location, though this is often because said stars are the nearest stars that fit the drive's exacting specifications.
 The first activation of a standard selective drive causes it to "tune" itself with some characteristics of the system it is in, after which it will only go to similar systems.
 The saving grace of the selective drive is that most refined versions save a "log" of systems they have been to and can return to any of them.
-The other downside of selective drives is that they are difficult to make work with larger spacecraft, meaning that they are not very useful for colonization- just exploring.
+The other downside of selective drives is that they are difficult to make work with larger spacecraft, meaning that they are not very useful for inhabiting new places- just exploring.
 Many alien selective drives have been found, some programmed with networks of varied stars they can go to.
 Some even get around the restriction of size... but these are often hopelessly arcane and difficult to use.
 The holy grail of a drive scientist is a less selective selective drive- or more selective, to seek out rare phenomena.

 Non-Drives and Gates: